 How to Decorate A Plant Pot With The KidsFebruary 28, 2017

-Last modified: June 30, 2017Let your children get creative and learn some great crafty skills along the way by finding out how to decorate their own plant pots for the garden.
-They can even plant some flowers of their own in them after.
-Perfect!
+Last modified: July 2, 2020Let your children get creative and learn some great crafty skills along the way by finding out how to decorate a plant pot!
+Check out our guide here.

 Create a super easy and stylish colour dipped plant pot by stretching an elastic band or masking tape around your pot.
 Make a diagonal stretch, then paint the lower half of the pot in a bright colour.
 It looks great!